Skip to main content

 Best Practice 1: Outcome-Based Education

-1. Objectives of Outcome Based Education:
+1. Objectives of Outcome-Based Education:

 • To use rubrics-based assessments.